 - "Day cabins" are also available for booking.
 Day cabins accommodate passengers from 1 hour after departure until 1 hour prior to arrival.
 All other passengers must vacate their staterooms 30 min prior to homeport arrival.

 - In case an infant is booked, baby cot (1 or 2) will be placed in the cabin free of charge (subject to availability).

 The ship additionally has 121 reclining seats (aircraft-type armchairs) available for pre-booking in Reserved Seating Lounge (Deck 8).
 Recliners can be booked for the day and night crossings.
 Recliners are fully automatic and have recharging points and under-seat storage for luggage.

 Shipboard dining and entertainment options

-As facilities, the Spirit of Tasmania 2 ship offers:
+As facilities, the Spirit of Tasmania 2 ship (deck plans) offers:

-(Deck 7) TMK (Tasmanian Market Kitchen) is ship's Buffet Restaurant offering Tassie food favourites, including Starters (with promo-priced "dish of the day"), Desserts, Salad Bar (self-service) and Mains (self-service).
+(Deck 7) TMK (Tasmanian Market Kitchen) is the boat's Buffet Restaurant offering Tassie food favorites, including Starters (with promo-priced "dish of the day"), Desserts, Salad Bar (self-service) and Mains (self-service).
 TMK Restaurant also offers low-priced kids menus (Little Sailors Meal Deal) with keepsake souvenir cups for AU$13,50.
 Kids aged 5 and under dine here for free, but must be accompanied by a full paying adult.

 The buffet is available on night cruises only.
 TMK operating hours are Normal crossings (Dinner 6.30-9 pm, Breakfast 5.30 am - arrival), Double crossings morning departures (Breakfast 7.30- 10 am, Lunch 12midnight-3 pm) and Double crossings (night departures (Dinner 7.30-10 pm, Breakfast 5 am - arrival).
 Vegetarian, vegan and gluten-free items are also available.